chameleon-tbn/CompatibilityReport/README.md

   * Manual upload of a new catalog, after a quality assurance check.

 ### Roadmap towards version 1.0 (subject to change)
-* 0.5 - Alpha release on Steam Workshop
+* 0.5.x - Alpha release on Steam Workshop
-  * Catalog with mod compatibilities and dependencies for most mods.
+  * Further fill the catalog with mod compatibilities and dependencies for most mods.
-  * Steam pinned discussions for submissions by mod authors and others.
   * Alpha testing; hopefully also some Mac and Linux testing.
   * Gather feedback from modders.
 * 0.6 - Bugfixing and performance testing